Also archived: Awards | Interviews | Media Appearances

 So, who am I?
 I’m a writer, best known for my erotic stories but I also write science fiction, mainstream fiction, baseball nonfiction, and essays.
 (A complete list of my publications is available if you want the gory details on what I’ve done and what I have coming up…)

-In 1995 I bought a house with my long-term partner corwin, where we live with our three adopted cats, Oolong, Earl Grey, and Pu-Ehr.
+In 1995 I bought a house with my long-term partner corwin, where we live with our rescued cats, Oolong & Earl Grey.